All About Colon Cancer

 There are many different types of screening tests available for colon cancer.
-Some of these tests looks for DNA evidence of cancer in the stool.
+Some of these tests look for DNA evidence of cancer in the stool.
 Others are a visual exam of the colon and rectum via sigmoidoscopy or colonoscopy.
-You can learn more about the different kind of tests available on OncoLink.
+You can learn more about the different kinds of tests available on OncoLink.
 Talk with your healthcare provider about your screening options and how often you will need to have these tests.

 Individuals with a family or personal history of colon cancer, inflammatory bowel disease, or genetic syndromes like FAP or HPNCC should have more frequent screenings.
 Your healthcare provider will advise you on when to begin screening as well as how often you will need to be screened.

 What are the signs of colon cancer?

 The early stages of colon cancer may not have any symptoms.
 This is why it is important to have screening tests done even if you feel well.
 As a polyp grows into a tumor, it may bleed or obstruct the colon, causing symptoms.
 These symptoms include:

 - Blood in the stool or toilet after a bowel movement.